 “Stop work” authority for all employees.

 AI can spot patterns of running, crowding, or repeated entries into restricted areas—signals that workers may be taking unsafe shortcuts under pressure.
-Real-time alerts enable supervisors to intervene before shortcuts become injuries (Template: Running, Person Enters No-go Zones, Crowding).
+Real-time alerts enable supervisors to intervene to address unsafe behavior.

 5. Insufficient Training and Communication